Loans Mortgages

 Can I get a mortgage on land only?

-Yes, it’s possible to get a land loan on just the land.
-While not as many banks issue land loans as home loans, you can often find lenders in your particular region.
-You may want to check out local credit unions and community banks in particular.
-The nice part about buying just land is that you can then decide whether to build on it later.
+Yes, it’s possible to get a loan on just the land, though not as many banks issue land loans as home loans.
+Check out local credit unions and community banks in particular to find this type of loan.
+The nice part about buying just land is that you can decide whether to build on it later.

 Bottom line